Vaginal birth and Caesarean

 You might be wondering who can come with you in theatre on the day as you prepare for a C-section.
 The hospital policy allows for one support person and that means that usually only one person is allowed with you into theatre on the day.

-Once your baby is born, Anna will introduce you to your newborn.
+Once your baby is born, the obstetrician will introduce you to your newborn.
 Then she will hand the baby over to the paediatrician to check that the baby is well.
 After those routine checks, your baby will be passed to you for a first cuddle as soon as possible.
 Your baby will be warmly wrapped, if you prefer skin-to-skin, the paediatrician will discuss this with you.

 How will they recognise your baby in the hospital?
 Your baby will have name bands attached to them in theatre to ensure all is clear once you return to the maternity ward.